Still Craving Cigarettes After Quitting? This Is Why

 Is Sugar the Legal Loophole Exploited by Tobacco Companies?

-Despite its effects, sugar isn’t regulated like nicotine.
-Instead, it’s often labeled in vague terms such as “natural flavoring” or “processing aid.”
+Despite its effects, sugar is not regulated like nicotine.
+It is often labeled in vague terms such as “natural flavoring” or “processing aid.”

 • Most cigarette labels do not disclose sugar content